 - Air-draw or physics-driven systems

-The most common in the compressor-driven systems is the Iron Curtain.
+The most common in compressor-driven systems is the Iron Curtain.
 It’s made by a good company, Hellenbrand, from right here in Wisconsin.
 We carried that system for quite a few years.
 Culligan will carry what is effectively the same system.
 It’s a compressor-driven system with a tank that puts the air and water into contact and then a tank with filtration media.
 There were times when this was the best type of iron filter.

 The biggest drawbacks to these types of filters are, in no particular order:

 - Compressor Life / Cost: These compressors are mildly better than they used to be, but they don’t last forever.
-In spite of a cost around $250-300, the service life is still reasonably short.
+In spite of a cost of around $250-300, the service life is still reasonably short.